 I love experimenting in the kitchen and not wasting anything that I have.
 This is how I generally come up with new recipe ideas.
 See what’s in the fridge and maximise the ingredients to make a delicious meal.

 This vegan (almost raw) passionfruit cheesecake recipe can be altered in many ways to use whatever fruit you would like to incorporate.
 I don’t often buy passionfruit as I don’t have many ideas on how to use it besides adding it to my breakfast bowl, make a coconut ice cream to go with it or a jelly.

 My sister tried this cake and said: “I normally don’t like passionfruit, but this cake is amazing!”
 This is coming from someone that cooks for a living and is very honest with her feedback.

-I have also shared another great raw cheesecake recipe for all the chocolate-orange lovers out there.
+I have also shared another great raw chocolate cake recipe for all the chocolate-orange lovers out there.

 So here it is, simple yet delicious.
 I hope you enjoy it as much as I did!